ymde/laravel-clickhouse/README.md

 > [!IMPORTANT]
 > I recommend using the standard postgres/mysql interface for clickhouse.
 More details here: https://clickhouse.com/docs/en/interfaces/mysql

+The implementation is provided as is.
+Further work with the library only through contributors.
+Added linters, tests and much more.
+To make it easier for you to send PR.

 ## Get started
 ```sh